h5bp/Front-end-Developer-Interview-Questions/Turkish/README_TR.md

 ####<a name='fun'>Eğlence Soruları:</a>

 * What's the coolest thing you've ever coded, what are you most proud of?
-* What are your favorite parts about the developer tools you use?
+* Kullandığınız geliştirici araçları arasında, sevdikleriniz nelerdir ?
 * Do you have any pet projects?
 What kind?
-* What's your favorite feature of Internet Explorer?
+* Internet Explorer'ın sevdiğiniz özellikleri nelerdir?

 **[[⬆]](#toc)**